 How a click farm will be used depends on whether it is targeting you for the purpose of stealing your marketing dollars or by your competition to exhaust your budget so their ads will show instead of yours.

-If it is by a fraudster out to steal your marketing dollars, they will simply use these shady services to generate traffic to your site, hitting your click targets and earning revenue.
+If it is by a fraudster out to steal your marketing dollars, they will simply use these shady services to generate traffic to your site, hitting your click targets and begin stealing your potential revenue.
 In reality, however, you have not gained a single real visitor, a real lead, or an actual customer.

 If this ad fraud is coming from your competition, the process is slightly different.
-Your competitors can employ the services of a click farm to spam your ad, burning through your daily ad budget to nullify your marketing campaign before any genuine users can even see it.
-This allows other companies to advertise without competition, or if it was a search engine ad, to climb higher on search engine results pages.
+Your competitors can employ the services of a click farm to spam your ad, burning through your daily ad budget to nullify your marketing campaign's performance before any genuine users can even view your ads.
+This allows other companies to advertise without competition, or if it was a search engine ad, to climb higher on search engine results pages (SERP results).

-Regardless of who does it to you though, the result is the same, a failed ad campaign due to bad actors making it impossible for you to compete.
+Regardless of who commits it, the result is the same, a failed advertising campaign due to ad fraud and human click farms make it impossible for you to compete.

 Unfortunately, if you are spending money on digital advertising, you are at risk.
-With over $300billion being spent on digital advertising each year, it’s too attractive for fraudsters to pass up.
-In fact, one in every four dollars spent on digital advertising is lost to ad fraud.
+With over $300 billion being spent on digital advertising each year, it’s too attractive for fraudsters to pass up.
+In fact, 1 out of every 4 dollars spent on digital advertising is lost to ad fraud.

 Not all companies are created equal though, and the more competitive your industry is the more likely you are at risk of ad fraud, as the cost for advertising is generally higher within these industries and so it becomes more profitable and efficient to steal your ad budget.

 Click farms are draining your revenue, holding you back, and giving your competitors an unfair advantage.
-Signs to look for are:
+Signs of click fraud include:

-- driving in loads of traffic but seeing little to no conversions
+Driving in loads of traffic (caused by click spamming or invalid clicks) but seeing little to no conversions

-What’s the best way to stop click farms?
+What’s the best way to prevent click fraud & click farms?

-The best way to stop click farms is to hire an experienced ad fraud solution like Anura.
-Anura focuses on the user that visits your web assets.
-Using hundreds of data points, Anura can identify the most sophisticated types of fraud and increase campaign performance by reducing wasted ad spend, chargebacks, TCPA issues, and more.
+The best way to stop click farms is to implement an accurate digital ad fraud solution like Anura.
+Anura focuses on the user that visits your web assets & identifies the most sophisticated types of ad fraud to increase your campaign performance and overall growth.

-For more information about how Anura can help protect against click farms and ad fraud, schedule a time to speak with one of our ad fraud specialists.
+For more information about how Anura can help protect against click farms and other threats, get a free trial now!